Uber Driver Recounts Night He Was Shot, Passenger Killed - NewsBreak

 Passengers, Driver Injured When MAX Train Crashes At Milwaukie Stop

-MILWAUKIE, Ore. — A MAX train crashed into a piece of safety equipment on Friday morning.
+MILWAUKIE, Ore. — A MAX train crashed into a piece of safety equipment in Milwaukie on Friday morning.
 An Orange Line train was pulling into the Park Avenue stop shortly before 8:00am when the train hit a barricade at the end of the tracks.
-“As many as three people on board...
+“As many as three people...

 YOU MAY ALSO LIKE